 - Representatives from the North region – Steve Trewick and Wendy Glasper (North East Visually Impaired Tennis Club)

-- Representatives from the East region – Fiona Musgrove and Alex Wheen (Vision4Growth)
+- Representatives from the East and Midlands region – Fiona Musgrove and Alex Wheen (Vision4Growth)

 - Representatives from the South East region – Amanda Green and Ian Francis (Metro Blind Sports)